Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 to approximately the current time by choosing K sufficiently large.

-It is assumed that media sources generate signals from a synchronized source and can use timing information from this source e.g. MPEG-2 TS presentation time stamp or SDI signals to compute such timestamps for each segment.
-For example in the case of MPEG-2 TS program clock reference (PCR) and presentation time stamps can be used.
+It is assumed that media sources generate signals from a synchronized source and can use timing information from this source, e.g., MPEG-2 TS presentation time stamp or SDI signals to compute such timestamps for each segment.
+For example, in the case of MPEG-2 TS program clock reference (PCR) and presentation time stamps can be used.
 Based on this conversion different media sources will produce segments with identical durations, timestamps and enclosing frames.
 By this